 Full-time undergraduate students at Aurora University paid $23,520 in fees and tuition in the 2017 - 2018 academic year, before modifications for financial aid. $23,260 was the price of tuition. $260 was the cost of fees.

 Unfortunately, this college doesn't provide any reductions to residents of the state.

-Tuition and fees take care of the costs of attendance for one year of school, but do not cover room and board, which is an added bill you will get when living on campus.
+The tuition and fee charges cited on this page don't include room and board, which can increase your expenses.
 Keep in mind a lot of students will get financial aid and scholarships that decrease their total cost.